3cqs-coder/SymBot/docs/README.md

 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the ccxt library so if the exchange is supported, you should be able to connect to it
 	- Most bot settings do not need to be set here since they can be set when creating a bot in the web view

+- **server.json**

+	- This file is created the very first time SymBot is started.
+It contains an automatically generated UUID v4 `server_id`.
+The primary purpose is to ensure if there are ever multiple instances of SymBot running, they do not accidentally conflict with the database used.
+When SymBot starts it will compare the `server_id` value in this file to the database entry.
+If they do not match, SymBot will shut down.
+	- This file should never be copied to another folder or server if you plan to run additional instances of SymBot, or manually edited unless you have a good reason to do so.

 ## Resetting SymBot

 ##### *** CAUTION *** This will purge all data from the SymBot database!